Oriol Pamies

-Oriol Pamies (born October 17, 1989) is a Spanish entrepreneur, LGBT activist and tourism expert, known for co-founding LGBT social network, Moovz and Queer Destinations.
+Oriol Pamies (born October 17, 1989) is a Spanish entrepreneur, LGBT activist and co-founder of LGBTQ+ social network, Moovz and Queer Destinations.

 Early life

 Pamies was born in Reus, Catalonia.
 In 2008, he moved to Barcelona for his studies, which he dropped when he started to pursue his entrepreneurial career.

 In 2012, following an invitation from Idan Matalon, Pamies travelled to Israel to explore new business opportunities.

 Career

-Moovz and LGBT activism

 Pamies joined the Israeli start-up Interacting Technology as their VP Business Development becoming one of the founders of Moovz, an LGBT social network.
 While in Israel he became an active member of the local LGBT and tech community.